Skip to content

 We're happy to send you a copy on request but please do not forward our invoices on to the plan manager as this often causes delays and rework.

-5. Why do you require a copy of the support letter / evidence of advice for agency managed orders?
+5. Why do you require a copy of the NDIS Approval for agency managed orders?

 As a registered NDIS provider we have a responsibility to ensure the orders we process meet NDIS eligibility requirements.
-We require evidence as per the NDIS guidelines to ensure we are not processing orders that don't meet NDIS critieria.
+We require evidence to demonstrate you have met the NDIS Approval requirements to ensure we are not processing orders that don't meet NDIS critieria.

-6. Why don't you ask for the support letter / evidence of advice for self-managed orders or plan-managed orders?
+6. Why don't you ask for the NDIS Approval for self-managed orders or plan-managed orders?

-In these circumstances it is the responsibility of the participant to ensure they are only procuring reasonable and necessary supports.
-In some cases your plan manager may need to see a copy of your evidence before processing the payment of our invoice.
+In these circumstances it is the responsibility of the participant to ensure they are only procuring approved devices.
+Your plan manager will need evidence of approval before remitting payment for your order.

 7. How long will it take to ship once I place an order for my participant?

 At Assistive Tech we're one of the only providers nationally that keeps our products in stock for immediate dispatch.
-Once we have confirmation of payment the goods will ship the same business day (for payments received prior to 2pm).
+Once we have confirmation of payment the goods will ship within 1 business day.

 8. I have other questions